kyeongnam-kim/web-test1/content/publication/antifungal-and-antiaflatoxigenic-activities-of-massoia-essential-oil-and-c10-massoia-lactone-against-aflatoxin-producing-aspergillus-flavus/index.md

   States (FEMA), and MEO is a more suitable substance than C10 because of its wider range of uses and higher allowed concentration than C10.
 tags:
-  - Fumigation
-  - Greenhouse
+  - Essential oil
-  - Thrips
+  - A.flavus
 categories:
-  - Ethyl formate
+  - Natural Products
 image:
   caption: ""
   focal_point: smart